-Includes four subsections that support outcomes where Services shall aim for a restraint and Subsections seclusion free environment, in which people's dignity and mana are maintained. applicable to this secusion nee environment, in which people's dignity and mana are maintained. service fully attained.
+Includes four subsections that support outcomes where Services shall aim for a restraint and seclusion free environment, in which people's dignity and mana are maintained.

+Subsections applicable to this service fully attained.

 The restraint coordinator role is a registered nurse.
 There are no restraints used.
 Maintaining a restraint-free environment is included as part of the education and training plan.
 The service considers least restrictive practices, implementing de-escalation and support techniques and alternative interventions, and would only use an approved restraint as the last resort.